UCL/ucl_software_carpentry/installation/install.md

 ### Editor and Shell ###

+Msysgit provides git bash which we will use as the default shell on Windows.
-In order to write and edit code examples during the carpentry event a good text editor is esential.
+In order to write and edit code examples during the carpentry event a good text editor is essential.
-Unless you already use a specific editor which you are comfortable with we recommend installing Notepad++ on windows.
+Unless you already use a specific editor which you are comfortable with we recommend using Notepad++ on windows.

 http://notepad-plus-plus.org/

-Using Notepad++ to edit text files including code should be straight forward but in addition we should configure git to use notepad++ when writing commit messages (We will learn about these in the version controle session).
+Using Notepad++ to edit text files including code should be straight forward but in addition you should configure git to use notepad++ when writing commit messages (We will learn about these in the version controle session).

-By opening git bash and entering the following we tell git to use the editor located at "C:/Program Files/Notepad++/notepad++.exe" to open commit messages.
+By opening git bash and entering the following we configure git to use the editor located at "C:/Program Files/Notepad++/notepad++.exe" to open commit messages.
 Depending on the version and language of your windows installation you might need to adjust this path.
 You should be able to figure out the corret path by using the windows file explorer to navigate to the installation folder of notepad++.